PEPSys-group/PEPSys-group.github.io/team.md

 More information available [here](/team/nl)

-## You
+### You

 Huh...?

 Yes, indeed, this could be you!
-We're continuously searching for new colleagues eager to embark on our journey.
+We're continuously searching for new colleagues eager to embark on our journey towards truly interdisciplinary technologies.

 Sharing our excitement for techno-legal interdependencies of cutting-edge, enterprise-grade technologies?
 Experience in interdisciplinary research at the intersection of IT and  the law, preferably relating to recent and upcoming regulations?
 Looking for a place to grow and to establish something new from ground up with a can-do-attitude?
 Hungry for mountains, rivers, and a really awesome place to live?
 [Drop us a line](mailto:frank.pallas@plus.ac.at)